usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-25.md

         - "Remote USSD Code Execution on Android Devices [^188]"
     CVEExample:
     PossibleCountermeasures:
-        - "Use devices without a USSD software stack"
+        "Use devices without a USSD software stack":
+            -
-        - "OS developers could ask users if they wish to dial the number"
+        "OS developers could ask users if they wish to dial the number":
+            -
 ---